Best Apps to Use with Skylight Calendar (2026)

 ---

-1. Parendipity (Best for Automating Skylight)
+1. Parendipity (Best for Reducing Coordination Work)

-- No more copying from emails
+- copying details from emails

 How Parendipity Works with Skylight

-- Parendipity writes events → Google Calendar
+- Parendipity → writes events to your connected calendar

-👉 Result: your Skylight updates automatically
+👉 Result: your Skylight reflects updates as your calendar updates

-👉 See exactly how it works here:
+👉 See how it works in practice:

 Skylight Calendar Automation Guide